N-liraj-khanna/StreamSphere/README.md

   Welcome to Stream Sphere 👋
   <br>
 </h1>
-<h4 align="center">A web application built using Node JS with Socket.IO that allows you to play virtual charades with your friends using a drawing canvas.</h4>
+<h4 align="center">A Video streaming web application with dashboard for admin and complete control over users and the videos to be uploaded, the users can register, sign in and stream movies & series.</h4>

 <p align="center">
   <a href="#introduction">Introduction</a> •